-For an additional $5 to your license purchase, you can select from six new designs for the 2020-2021 license year that depict a variety of wildlife photography and outdoors-themed images.
-The new designs include a white-tailed buck, strutting turkey, crappie, redfish, wood duck, and a Second Amendment-themed card for shooting sports.
+For an additional $5 to your license purchase, you can select from seven new designs for the 2021-2022 license year that depict a variety of wildlife photography and outdoors-themed images.
+The new designs include a white-tailed buck, strutting turkeys, smallmouth bass, barracuda, blue-winged teal, feral pig and a Second Amendment-themed card for shooting sports.

 ADCNR’s new License Packages are also available to be paired with the collectible hard cards.

 If you do not hunt or fish and are passionate about nature, consider becoming a conservationist with the purchase of a Wildlife Heritage License.
 Funding generated through license sales not only helps Alabama’s wildlife, it benefits all Alabamians through clean water, land conservation, habitat management, and abundant wildlife.